paulocardoso/paulocardoso.github.io/_posts/2020-01-29-mongodb-atlas.markdown

 <br>

- Recently i had a change of trying Atlas, it's the new fully-managed cloud database solution.
+ Recently i had a change of trying MongoDB Atlas, it's the new fully-managed cloud database solution.
 Mongodb is already a very known noSql document based database in the Market, now Mongo provides a new completely solution based on public clouds such as AWS and Azure.

 Getting Started